 – Make sure your pet’s rabies vaccination is up to date

 – Allow at least 30 days after your pet’s last rabies vaccination before returning to a vet for a blood test to check it’s worked

 – Wait three calendar months after a successful blood test before travel

 – Return to a vet within 10 days of travel for an animal health certificate

-For more information visit the Government’s Prepare for Brexit website.
+For more information about driving and visiting Europe after Brexit visit the Government’s travelling abroad website.